bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

 #### Adding the Storageclasses

-When AKS is deployed using the Engine, most likely 3 Storageclasses are installed by the In-Tree Provider
+When AKS is deployed using the Engine, most likely 3 Storageclasses are installed by the In-Tree Provider:

 <figure class="full">
 	<img src="/images/aks_storageclasses.png" alt="">